Bloodshadows: 4th Edition (Battlefield Press International LLC, 2022)

 This version is being written for the Savage Worlds Adventure Edition (SWADE).
-It will focus on the weird mystical City of Guf, and create new content for the setting.
-This version is officially licensed by Battlefield Press, Inc. from Precis Intermedia Games and will be released in August 2022.
+It focuses on the weird mystical City of Guf, and creates new content for the setting.
+This version is officially licensed by Battlefield Press, Inc. from Precis Intermedia Games and was released in August 2022.

 Bloodshadows: Chronicles of Guf (2022)

 Core rules that cover character creation and special settings rules.
 Introduces the City of Guf, which recently appeared out of nowhere.
 One of its many mysteries is that it is populated by the remembered dead.
 Every loved one, friend, rival or foe a visitor has ever had resides here, but seem unaware of their past or their demise.